Beating Carnot efficiency with periodically driven chiral conductors: Nonchiral conductors

 This is the AC power determined by Joule's law with conductance $|t_{\text{st}}(\mu)|^2e^2/h$.
 It shows that the AC power injection is generally nonzero for nonchiral setups, in contrast to the chiral setup.
 One should not apply Eq.~(\ref{eq:Pin-nonchi-slow-0temp}) with $|t_{\text{st}}(\mu)|^2=1$ to the situation when there is no resonance level, because the Floquet scattering matrix becomes different, as $\mathcal{S}_{RL}(\mathcal{E}_n, \mathcal{E}) = a_n $, $\mathcal{S}_{LR}(\mathcal{E}_n, \mathcal{E}) = a_{-n}^*$, $\mathcal{S}_{LL}(\mathcal{E}_n, \mathcal{E}) = \mathcal{S}_{RR}(\mathcal{E}_n, \mathcal{E})=0$, which leads to $\overline{P_{\text{in}}}=0$.

-Fig.~\ref{fig:eng_nonchi} shows the efficiency decrease by the AC driving in the case of nonchiral conductors.
+Supplementary Figure~\ref{fig:eng_nonchi} shows the efficiency decrease by the AC driving in the case of nonchiral conductors.
 The parameters such as AC driving protocol, temperatures $\theta_L$ and $\theta_R$ are the same as in Fig.~\ref{fig:eng-chiral}.